TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

    offers by a little bit more complex query direct from the database.
-But we follow the important basic rule of the Domain-Driven Design at this place, which says that a element of an aggregate (the totality of all the terms contained in the organization) should be accesssed by the root object (Aggregate-Root).
+But we follow the important basic rule of the Domain-Driven Design at this place, which says that a element of an aggregate (the totality of all the terms contained in the organization) should be accessed by the root object (Aggregate-Root).
 The alternative we choose only, if the iterating through all the offers causes actually a performance problem.